trevorkask/Data-Manager/README.md

 - Limited knowledge of databases that prevents me from updating the data automatically

 ## Tasks left
-- Fix up the algorithm file that performs the analysis part of the program
+- Fix up bugs in the algorithm file that performs the analysis part of the program
 - Use a database that updates periodically on its own
 - Convert the program into a website